 The Two Tailed Mermaid

-Historically, it is likely that people believed that mermaids, including two tailed mermaids actually existed in the distance reaches of the Earth.
+Historically, it is likely that people believed that mermaids, including two tailed mermaids (a.k.a Sirena bicodula, gorgona) actually existed in the distance reaches of the Earth.
 And when rumors of these creatures circulated they were described in many and various ways.
 In this hub I discuss various depiction of mermaids with two tales in bestiaries, mythology and art.

-Siren daughters of of Phorcus or Achelous living on an island surrounded by crags and rocks, They used their beautiful singing voices to lure sailors to their deaths.
+The siren daughters of Phorcus or Achelous were said ti live on an island surrounded by crags and rocks, They used their beautiful singing voices to lure sailors to their deaths.
 The sirens were describe various ways, as having the bodies of birds or beasts.
 Some depictions of them show them as double-tailed mermaids (see statue of Mixoparthenos, below).

 - Alchemical Melusine: In alchemy the melusine represents enlightenment.
 The two tails of the siren represent symbolic dualities such as water and earth, or body and soul.